 The exam assesses your proficiency of the body of knowledge required and the application of that knowledge in the conduct of your job duties and responsibilities.

-To earn ACRP Certification, CRAs, CRCs, and PIs are expected to have proficiency in six (6) core knowledge areas found below and detailed further in the Detailed Content Outline (DCO) for their respective exam:
+To earn ACRP Certification, professionals are expected to have proficiency in six (6) core knowledge areas found below and detailed further in the Detailed Content Outline (DCO) for their respective exam:

 Each question on the exam is based on this outline; therefore, one should study this outline and especially consider the underlying knowledge, skills, and abilities needed to perform as a CRA, CRC, or PI, to prepare for the exam.